valgaug/BeyondPlay/README.md

 ## What is it?

 **BeyondPlay Technical Assignment** is a web application that lets you check the weather for your favorite city.
-You can also log in to access GitHub repositories and retrieve logs, but only if you're an admin.
+You can also log in to access GitHub repositories.
+And to retrieve logs you will need to login as an admin.

 ## Who Can Use It?